 Rebecca Hass is a Canadian renaissance artist for the 21st century.

 A glorious mezzo-soprano who has appeared with just about every opera company and orchestra in Canada.
 The creator of cabarets and one-woman shows.
 A vocal teacher and acting coach.
-A certified life coach and mentor to young singers across Canada.
+A mentor to young singers across Canada.
 An accomplished broadcaster, documentary producer, podcast creator and host.
 A passionate advocate for new Canadian work.

 Phone: 250 508 7080